[keith-snook.info]

 Here the j operator is simply used to indicate multiples of the 90˚ relationship and remind us that XC and XL are resistances that do not dissipate power ~ If a potential divider is made using two identical resistors the output voltage VOUT is 0.5×VIN but if one arm is a reactance equal to R the output is √0.5×VIN

-In the formula VL=−L(∂I/∂t) the derivatives ∂ indicate there has to be a rate of change of current I with time t for VL to exist ~ If the inductor were fed with direct current that increased linearly with time the voltage across L would be constant or put another way if there is a constant d.c. voltage across L the current through it must be increasing linearly until limited by say a series resistor when ohms law saves the day
+In the formula VL=−L(∂I/∂t) the derivatives ∂ indicate there has to be a rate of change of current I with time t for VL to exist ~ If the inductor were fed with direct current that increased linearly with time the voltage across L would be constant or put another way if there is a constant d.c. voltage across L the current through it must be increasing linearly until limited by say a series resistor and ohms law saves the day

 Configured as shown above the initial rate of change of current through the circuit at t0 switch on [t=0] is VIN/R as shown dotted ~ At t0 VL=VIN and ∂I/∂t must be VIN/R/t